Fuyukai/curious/docs/source/speedups.rst

     $ pip install -U ujson

-curious will automatically detect when these modules are installed and
+curious will automatically detect when these modules are installed and use them.